PMUGO50/SDM_1bit_DAC_FPGA/README.md

 # SDM_1bit_DAC_FPGA

-This repo is an implementation of 1-bit sigma-delta DAC (SDDAC) on FPGA with Verilog.
+This repo is an implementation of the digital part of 1-bit sigma-delta DAC (SDDAC) on FPGA with Verilog, which is 1-bit sigma-delta modulator (SDM) .

-1-bit SDDAC is a kind of Pulse Density Modulation (PDM).
-Sigma-delta modulator (SDM) will output a signal jumping between 1 and 0 (that is 1-bit).
-Then this signal will be sent to an Analog Low Pass Filter (LPF) and finally generate an analog signal.
+1-bit SDM is a kind of Pulse Density Modulation (PDM).
+It will output a signal jumping between 1 and 0 (that is 1-bit).
+Then this signal can be sent to an Analog LPF and finally generate an analog signal.

 - [X] 1st and 2nd order SDDAC simulink simulation